MOA-Crypto-Ventures/Cardano-Node-Docker/README.md

 1. Create a "docker-compose.yml" file like the example
 2. Change into directory containing docker-compose.yml and execute `docker-compose up`
 3. Congrats!
-Relay Node running and cntools are ready to use!
+Relay Node running and CNTools are ready to use!

 ## How to setup a Cardano Relay Node with docker-compose.yml